-The heuristics proposed in this paper for accuracyconstrained privacy-preserving access control are also in the context of workload-aware relevant anonymization.
+The heuristics proposed in this paper for accuracy-constrained Secrecy-preserving access control are also relevant in the context of workload-aware anonymization.
 The anonymization for continuous data publishing has been studied in literature.
 In this paper the focus is on a static relational table that is anonymized only once.
 To exemplify our approach, role-based access control is assumed.
-However, the concept of accuracy constraints for permissions can be applied to any privacy-preserving security policy, e.g., discretionary access control.
+However, the concept of accuracy constraints for permissions can be applied to any Secrecy-preserving security policy, e.g., discretionary access control.